-(*Mythical; these are the smells as reported in stories.)
+(*Mythical; these are the smells as reported in histories and legends.)

-The benighted before Lucidonius believed that passionate men became reds, or that calculating women became yellows or blues.
+The benighted before Lucidonius believed that passionate men became reds and that calculating women became yellows or blues.
 In truth, the causation flows the other way.

 Every drafter, like every woman, has her own innate personality.
 The color she drafts then influences her toward the behaviors below.
-A person who is impulsive who drafts red for years is going to be more likely to be pushed further into “red” characteristics than a naturally cold and orderly person who drafts red for the same length of time.
+A person who is impulsive who drafts red for years is more likely to be pushed further into ‘red’ characteristics than a naturally cold and orderly person who drafts red for the same length of time.

-Sub-red drafters: Sub-reds are passionate in all ways, the most purely emotional of all drafters, the quickest to rage or to cry.
+Sub-red: Passionate in all ways, the most purely emotional of all drafters, the quickest to rage or to cry.
 Sub-reds love music, are often impulsive, fear the dark less than any other color, and are often insomniacs.
-Emotional, distractable, unpredictable, inconsistent, loving, bighearted.
+Emotional, distractible, unpredictable, inconsistent, loving, bighearted.
 Sub-red men are often sterile.

 Associated vice: Wrath